sumon0002001/rorcapstone_lifestyle/README.md

 ## 🚀 Our Project

-Our project can be found at https://github.com/daviidy/lifestyle-app
+Our project can be found at https://github.com/sumon0002001/rorcapstone_lifestyle

 ## Live Demo

-You can find the demo [here](https://morning-spire-14613.herokuapp.com/)
+You can find the demo [here]()

 ## Video Link

-You can find the presentation [here](https://www.loom.com/share/bc2e1207d8ae42dcaaa95d8f2e45c3aa)
+You can find the presentation [here]()

 ## To run the project in local

-- clone the repository from here [repo link](https://github.com/daviidy/lifestyle-app)
+- clone the repository from here [repo link](https://github.com/sumon0002001/rorcapstone_lifestyle)
-- Open terminal and navigate to root folder (/lifestyle-app).
+- Open terminal and navigate to root folder (rorcapstone_lifestyle).
 - Once in root folder
   - type: `rails s` in terminal and in browser
   - run `bundle install`